Search films by clicking on the map of Indigenous culture groups:

 BACK TO WORLD MAP

 The Saisiat (Saisiyat) are an Indigenous people of Taiwan.
-In 2000 the Saisiyat numbered 5,311, which was approximately 1.3% of Taiwan’s total indigenous population, making them one of the smallest aboriginal groups in the country.
 The Saisiat inhabit Western Taiwan, overlapping the border between Hsinchu County and Miaoli County.
 They are divided into the Northern Branch (Wufong in the mountainous Hsinchu area) and the Southern Branch (Nanzhuang and Shitan in the highlands of Miaoli), each with its own dialect.
 Their language is also known as Saisiat.